17 & 18 October 2017 · Olympia London

 A201 - Super search skills

-Moderator: Marydee Ojala, Editor - Online Searcher
+Moderator: Marydee Ojala, Editor - Online Searcher, Computers in Libraries Magazine, & Editor-in-Chief, KMWorld Magazine

 Internet librarians possess many super powers, one of which is our phenomenal ability to research any topic and provide accurate, relevant and timely answers.
 This super power requires constant nurturing.
 Keep your search super powers up to speed by learning about new and changed search features, innovative websites and ground-breaking search technologies.